wangliqiang7/machine-learing-basics/ganhacks-master/README.md

 # How to Train a GAN?
 Tips and tricks to make GANs work

-While research in Generative Adversarial Networks (GANs) continues to improve the fundamental stability of these models, we use a bunch of tricks to train them and make them stable day to day.

 Here are a summary of some of the tricks.

 [Here's a link to the authors of this document](#authors)

-If you find a trick that is particularly useful in practice, please open a Pull Request to add it to the document.
-If we find it to be reasonable and verified, we will merge it in.

 ## 1. Normalize the inputs